j3ssrnold/ticket-lifecycle/README.md

 </p>
 <br />

-Step 8: Now it's tinme to work the next ticket.
-The second ticket opn our list that should be resolved due to priority is the ticket submitted by Chad regarding Adobe Reader problems.
-Keep in mind you are still logged in as Jane.
+Step 8: You should look at the next ticket.
+That would be he second ticket on our list that is submitted by Chad regarding Adobe Reader problems.

 <p>
 <img src="https://i.imgur.com/FoxKJSA.png" title="source: imgur.com" /></a>